humio/humio-operator/docs/api.md

         <td><b><a href="#humioclusterspecnodepoolfeatures">nodePoolFeatures</a></b></td>
         <td>object</td>
         <td>
-          HumioNodePoolFeatures defines the features that are allowed by the node pool<br/>
+          NodePoolFeatures defines the features that are allowed by the node pool<br/>
         </td>
         <td>false</td>
       </tr><tr>